 Does White Vinegar Kill Black Mold?

-Mold is a fungal organism that’s present in most environments, including the air.
+Mold is a fungal organism in most environments, including the air.
 It’s common to see white fungus appear on fruits if you don’t eat them before the expiration date, but you may also see black mold growing in your house.

-This is Stachybotrys Chartarum, also called Stachybotrys Atra, and it’s important to quickly get rid of this fungus.
+This is Stachybotrys Chartarum, also called Stachybotrys Atra, and it’s crucial to quickly get rid of this fungus.
 It is not only a foul sight, but it can become hazardous to occupants and the structure of your home.

 Here’s everything you need to know about using white vinegar to combat deadly fungus on your property.